ArianaHernandezVazquez/comunarr-web-client/README.md

 ### Prerequisites

 **You need to have installed Node's 6.9.5 version.**
-* We recommend you to use [nvm](https://github.com/creationix/nvm) for managing different node versions in MacOS
+* We recommend you to use [nvm](https://github.com/creationix/nvm) for managing different node versions in MacOS/Linux
 * For Windows users there are two alternatives:
     * [nvm-windows](https://github.com/coreybutler/nvm-windows)
     * [nodist](https://github.com/marcelklehr/nodist) - best option

-After you are sure to be using at least 6.9.5 version of Node, you can install all dependencies by running:
+After you are sure of being using 6.9.5 version of Node, you can install all dependencies by running:

 ```
 npm install